qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 #### `/portal goback`
 Sometimes you went into a one-way portal and want to come back, but you forgot the coordinate where you come in.
 Use this command to come back.

-## Debug Commands
+## Debugging Commands

 Can be used by creative mode players and permission 2 ones.

 #### `/portal debug gui_portal <dimension> <x> <y> <z>`
 Load the chunks near the specific position and display a GUI portal for the player.
 Used for testing GUI portal functionality.

 For example, `/portal debug gui_portal minecraft:the_end 0 80 0`